vmallet/ida-plugins/README.md

 * [IDA-minsc](https://github.com/arizvisa/ida-minsc): A plugin that assists a user with scripting the IDAPython plugin that is bundled with the disassembler.
 This plugin groups the different aspects of the IDAPython API into a simpler format which allows a reverse engineer to script different aspects of their work with very little investment.

-* [IDAngr](https://github.com/andreafioraldi/IDAngr): Use angr in the ida debugger generating a state from the current debug session
+* [IDAngr](https://github.com/andreafioraldi/IDAngr): Use angr in the ida debugger generating a state from the current debug session.

 * [IDA - Nightfall](https://github.com/0xItx/ida_nightfall): A dark color theme for IDA Pro

+* [IDAObjcTypes](https://github.com/PoomSmart/IDAObjcTypes): A collection of (public and private) types and functions definitions useful for Objective-C binaries analysis.

 * [IDA Patcher](https://github.com/iphelix/ida-patcher): IDA Patcher is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's ability to patch binary files and memory.